 c.
 Replace Section 15.3 of the Sexual Misconduct Policy with “People who have concerns about behaviour prior to the start date of the 2017 Parliament can raise a complaint using the current scheme”;

 d.
 In the Bullying and Harassment Policy, in para 4.1, replace “any member” with “any present or former member”, in para 4.2, replace “all those working for or with” with “all those who have worked for or with or who are currently working for or with”.

 The Commission’s report recognised that “none of the proposals in this paper will apply to staff of the House of Lords Administration or to Members of the House of Lords or their staff, until the appropriate Lords authorities agree to these or similar arrangements”.

 In the autumn of 2020, the Committee on Standards and the Lords Conduct Committee set out procedures for dealing with cases relating to former members of the other House.
 The House of Lords approved the proposals on 3 November.
-The Commons will consider them on 24 November.
+The Commons approved them on 25 November.

 Independent Complaints and Grievance Policy: Delivery Report

 On 17 July 2018, the Independent Complaints and Grievance Policy (IGCP) Programme Team’s Delivery Report was published.
 It set out how the Programme Team, overseen by a steering group, had taken forward the House’s decision of 28 February 2018 to implement recommendations to develop a parliament-wide behaviour code and independent complaints and grievance schemes to respond to and manage complaints of (i) sexual harassment and (ii) bullying and harassment.